 Due to the data limitations identified above, it is difficult to fully describe disparities in engagement among key populations along the continuum of care.
-The examination of the state HIV testing and epidemiological data indicates that despite efforts to implement routine and targeted testing and other prevention activities, more work must be done to actively engage the most disproportionately affected populations.
+The examination of the state HIV testing, and epidemiological data indicates that despite efforts to implement routine and targeted testing and other prevention activities, more work must be done to actively engage the most disproportionately affected populations.
 For example, national data and statewide literature reviews conducted by the HPG indicated that transgender individuals experience disproportionate health disparities and barriers likely affecting all points on the care continuum, yet data collection limitations currently prevent the state from accurately gauging this need.

-Further, the need has been identified to further engage young Black and Latino men who have sex with men (MSM) in an effort to reduce new infections and identify more PLWH who are not aware of their status.
+In consultation the Pennsylvania Office of Health Equity and the state's epidemiology, the HPG has identified a need to continue to advance greater racial equity throughout the HIV Cascade.
+The systemic impacts of racial inequities and ongoing discrimination throughout both social settings and within prevention and healthcare settings, and the impacts and outcomes of which are reflected in the epidemiological data above, perpetuates the disproportionate impact and burden that black and Latinx communities continue to experience in relation to HIV.
+Recognizing the need to further engage young black and Latino men MSM has led to specific activities in this Plan to reduce new infections and identify more PLWH who are not aware of their status within the black community specifically.
 These goals will be pursued by focusing on targeted testing and partner services as well as expanding demonstration projects.
-The DOH has plans to replicate interventions that have been proven to be successful in other areas within the jurisdiction to affect the HIV Care Continuum relative to this at-risk population.
+The DOH has plans to replicate interventions that have been proven to be successful in other areas within the jurisdiction to affect the HIV Care Continuum relative to this population.

-IDU (Injection Drug Users) experience significant disparities in multiple areas of the Care Continuum (e.g., unique difficulties linking to care, remaining in care, knowing their status, etc.).
+Unique disparities exist for PWID (People Who Inject Drugs) in multiple areas of the Care Continuum (e.g., unique difficulties linking to care, remaining in care, knowing their status, etc.).
 Future efforts to engage are contingent on the availability of funds, the approval of the determination of need that has been submitted to the CDC, and the authorization for legal operation of syringe service programs statewide.
+Currently, the Pennsylvania Expanded HIV Testing Initiative (PEHTI) is working with drug and alcohol (DA) treatment providers to build those organizations' capacities to do routine HIV testing.
+PEHTI also provides instruction to these groups around leveraging private insurance to cover the cost of expanded testing or testing in non-traditional settings.
+In some cases, they also provide testing support for uninsured or underinsured communities, including the possibility of working with or supporting detox centers within Pennsylvania.